Embedding transmission problems for Maxwell's equations into elliptic theory: Introduction

 with constant dielectric permittivity $\ep$ and magnetic permeability $\mu$ of the medium.
 By applying the operator $\curl$ to the equations above, one can reduce them to separate Helmholtz equations for $\Eb $ and $\Hb$.

-This approach also works if $\ep$ and $\mu$ are smooth functions (or matrix functions) of $\x$.
+This approach can be generalized to the case when $\ep$ and $\mu$ are smooth functions (or matrix functions) of $\x$.
 The result is an elliptic system for $(\Eb,~\Hb)$ instead of a separate equation for each component.
-The downside of the approach using differentiation of the original problem includes the requirement of additional smoothness of the data.
+However, such a reduction to an elliptic system is possible only in the entire space $\mathbb{R}^3$, and even then, there is a drawback: differentiating the original problem requires additional smoothness of the data.

 The main difficulties arise when Maxwell's equations are considered in a domain $\Om\in\mathbb R^3$ (bounded or unbounded), since it is unclear what additional boundary conditions need to be added to the problem for the Helmholtz equations to ensure both the ellipticity of the BVP and the connection with the original BVP for Maxwell's equations.
-We recall that the ellipticity of a BVP requires not only the ellipticity of the equations but also the ellipticity of the boundary conditions, i.e., fulfillment of the Shapiro-Lopatinsky condition \cite{Lopatinsky:1953, Shapiro:1953} (also called the coercitivity condition).
+We recall that the ellipticity of a BVP requires not only the ellipticity of the equations but also the ellipticity of the boundary conditions, i.e., fulfillment of the Shapiro-Lopatinsky condition \cite{Lopatinsky:1953, Shapiro:1953, ADN:59, Lions:1972, Egorov:1992} (also called the Agmon-Douglis-Nirenberg condition or the covering condition for the boundary operators).
+A detailed description of this condition will be provided in the proof of Theorem \ref{t1}.

-The situation worsens significantly for the transmission problem, when $\Om $ contains a subdomain $\Om_-$ and the matrix functions $\ep$ and $\mu$ have discontinuities at the interface $\de\Om_-$.
-Then, specific interface conditions hold on $\de\Om_-$ for Maxwell's problem, and additional boundary conditions should be introduced for the solutions of the Helmholtz equation.
-As above, these additional conditions must ensure the ellipticity of the problem and a connection with the transmission problem for Maxwell's equations.
+The situation worsens significantly for the transmission problem, when $\Om $ contains a subdomain $\Om_-$ and the matrix functions $\ep$ and $\mu$ have discontinuities at the interface $\Gamma = \de\Om_-$.
+Then, specific interface conditions hold on $\Gamma$ for Maxwell's problem, and additional boundary conditions on $\Gamma$ should be introduced for the solutions of the Helmholtz equation.
+It is not clear what additional conditions ensure the ellipticity of the problem for the Helmholtz equation and the connection between the elliptic problem and the transmission problem for Maxwell's equations.